Bid to increase sex abuse monk's sentence

 'Evil monk'

-Unlike the many good clergy within the church, Lewis was branded "an evil monk".
+The judge added that unlike the many good clergy within the church, Lewis was "an evil monk".

 Earlier this year he was jailed and ordered to complete a further year on probation.